-Smif-N-Wessun Drop ‘Dah Shinin” Album – Today in Hip-Hop
+Smif-N-Wessun Drop Dah Shinin’ Album – Today in Hip-Hop

-Although fans of the hardcore pair were familiar with both members, Tek and Steele, thanks to their guest appearance on Black Moon's 1993 album Enta da Stage, this was the first time listeners heard the duo on a full-length project of their own.
+Although fans of the hardcore pair were familiar with both members, Tek and Steele, thanks to their guest appearance on Black Moon's 1993 album, Enta da Stage, this was the first time listeners heard the duo on a full-length project of their own.

-Dah Shinin' sold over 300,000 copies in the U.S., peaking at No. 5 on Billboard's Top R&B Albums and No. 59 on the Billboard 200 chart, respectively, for the charting week of Jan.
+Dah Shinin' would go on to sell over 300,000 copies in the U.S. The LP also peaked at No. 5 on the Billboard Top R&B Albums chart and No. 59 on the Billboard 200 chart, respectively, for the charting week of Jan.
 28, 1995.